pca006132/PCC/syntax.md

 + 0: auto:0b
 + r: raw command(command after it will not be further parsed)

-> Only ?: and r: prefixes are allowed in procedure.
+> Only ?: and r: prefixes are allowed in procedures.

 You can inherit prefixes by writing a line with prefixes **only**, and commands which need to inherit them have to be indented for 1 more level.
 ```